aws-samples/simple-ewt-for-aws-connect/README.md

 1. A working instance of Connect
 2. A simple contact flow to transfer incoming calls to a queue and a Customer Queue to loop the waiting music and insert the EWT message.

-If you already have a Connect instance and are familiar with Amazon Connect, you can skip steps 1 and 2.
+If you already have a Connect instance and are familiar with Amazon Connect, you can skip step 1.

 ## What services are we going to use?